ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #crc-creation-time}

-When you include the creation of a cross-regional copy in your backup plan, the backup snapshot is created as normal, and stored in your regional {{site.data.keyword.cos_short}}.
-When the source snapshot is stable, the Backup service initiates the creation of the remote copy in the {{site.data.keyword.cos_short}} bucket in the target region.
+When you include the creation of a cross-regional copy in your backup plan, the backup snapshot is created as normal, and stored in a separate regional storage repository.
+When the source snapshot is stable, the Backup service initiates the creation of the remote copy in the regional storage repository in the target region.
 The data transfer process runs in the background and can take up to several hours to complete if your source volumes are over 500 MB in capacity.
 For more information, see [Cross-regional backup copies](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-crc).

 ### Are the cross-regional copies of my backup snapshots full copies of my source volume?
 {: faq}